 In addition to a candidate’s policies and past record, we also assess how she or he debates an opponent.
 There will be twelve debates during the Democratic Primary process.
 Tentatively, they will begin in June of 2019 and continue through April of 2020.

 Further Candidate Research

-The following resources may further aid your research on progressive candidates.
+The following resources may be useful with further research on progressive candidates and policies.

 - 2018 Progressive Candidates: A Nationwide List – For historical reference